-Heterozygosity is another important measure of genetic diversity.
-Increased numbers of heterozygous individuals correlate with increased diversity, as more allelotypes are present in the population.
-The mean heterozygosity measured amongst all of the populations in Shasta-Trinity was 0.2018 (95% CI: 0.1850-0.2186).
-In Six Rivers it was 0.1956 (95% CI: 0.1885-0.2027), while in Plumas and Mendocino it was 0.1546 (95% CI: 0.1465-0.1627) and 0.1667 respectively.

-CHAPTER IV

-DISCUSSION
+Discussion:

 Geographic Regions

-The goals of this study were to determine whether genetic distinctions exist between the regions in which Darlingtonia californica is found and which regions are the most diverse.
-Clear distinctions between the geographic regions would indicate there is reduced gene flow, thus differences in diversity between the regions would be present.
-In order to determine diversity, I first identified whether these distinctions were present.
-With the optimal K value of 3, the STRUCTURE analysis indicates clear distinctions between the regions.
-The UMAP dimensional reduction approach also confirmed relative separation between the groups, especially with the Six Rivers region .
+Each of our genetic differentiation tests (UMAP, FST, and STRUCTURE) indicate that D. californica individuals in each region are distinct, with the exception of the Mendicino populations which grouped with those from the Plumas National Forest.
 Since the regions were confirmed to be distinct, I next looked for the genetic diversity within each region.
 One measure for determining genetic diversity among populations is by examining the number of private alleles found in each.
-Private alleles refer to SNP allelotypes that are unique to a population and not found in any other population.
+Private alleles refer to SNP alleles that are unique to a population and not found in any other population.
 Greater numbers of private alleles indicate an increased richness in the genetic profile of a population.
 With the private allele analysis, Six Rivers National Forest was the most genetically diverse region with 9 total private alleles throughout the region, an average of 1.8 per population collected.
 Meanwhile, no private alleles were discovered in the Plumas National Forest or the Mendocino population.
 The pattern suggests a radiation of individuals from the Six Rivers region to Plumas, as Shasta-Trinity has a medium number of private alleles.
 Heterozygosity is another important measure of genetic diversity.
 Increased numbers of heterozygous individuals correlate with increased diversity, as more allelotypes are present in the population.
 The relatively low heterozygosity observed in Plumas National Forest therefore further corroborates the lack of diversity in the region.
 While phenotypic coloration differences have been observed in D. californica individuals (Elder, 1997; Rice, 1997, 2006), I found no notable differences in coloration patterns between the geographic regions observed.
 However, populations occurring in Six Rivers appeared notably taller than the other regions.
 Though this could be explained by environmental causes as Six Rivers populations are at significantly lower elevations than Shasta-Trinity or Plumas populations, with mean elevations of 574 m, 1576 m, and 1242 m respectively.
 Thus, Six Rivers populations likely benefit from increased growing seasons from relatively less seasonal snowfall.

 Biogeography of Sarraceniaceae